For information about benefits and services beyond food, scroll to the bottom of the page.

 People age 60 and older or those living with a disability who are unable to prepare their own meals may be eligible for home delivered meals.
 Nourishing and appealing hot or frozen meals are prepared and delivered to your home.
 You may receive up to seven meals each week.
 A typical meal consists of an entree; potato, pasta or rice; vegetable and/or fruit; bread; milk and dessert.
 Special diets may be available upon reqeust.
 Each Meals on Wheels program has a different delivery schedule; meals may be delivered five days a week or less often.
 Participants are not required to pay for meals but are encouraged to donate what they can comfortably afford.
 3SquaresVT benefits may be used to donate for home delivered meals as well.
 Meals are delivered by volunteer drivers and new volunteers are always welcome.
 Visit your local Area Agency on Aging or call the Senior HelpLine at 800-642-5119 to enroll or to volunteer as a driver.

 A food shelf is a local, non-profit community agency that directly provides food to people who need it for home preparation and consumption.
-Click here to find a food shelf in your area or call Vermont 2-1-1.
+Dial 2-1-1 to find a food shelf near you.

 Would you like easy recipes and tips on how to eat healthy food on a tight budget?
 If you're healthy and want to stay that way, do you know what to eat?
 If you're living with a health condition and want to feel better, do you know what to eat?
 The Vermont Department of Health and the United States Department of Agriculture (USDA) have great resources to help you find practical information you can trust on food and nutrition, healthy cooking and eating, all on a budget.

 Where can I get help if I...